jellyfin-archive/jellyfin-docs/general/administration/building.md

 ## Windows

-3. Install the dotnet core SDK 3.1 from [Microsoft's Website](https://dotnet.microsoft.com/download/dotnet-core/3.1) and [install Git for Windows](https://gitforwindows.org/).
+3. Install dotnet SDK 6.0 from [Microsoft's Website](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and [install Git for Windows](https://gitforwindows.org/).
    You must be on Powershell 3 or higher.

 4. From Powershell set the execution policy to unrestricted.